 Course Reps will have the opportunity to use their time and experience as one of the required activities (category 4) towards gaining the EDGE Award.

-To qualify you must attend SU Course Rep induction and submit a handover document which will include:
+To qualify you must attend SU Course Rep induction and log a minimum 20 hours of activity on UUSU Volunteer Portal.